 The emergence of Bhutan

 The historical origins of Bhutan are obscure.
-It is reported that some four to five centuries ago an influential lama from Tibet, Sheptoon La-Pha, became the king of Bhutan and acquired the title of dharma raja.
+It is reported that some four to five centuries ago, an influential lama from Tibet, Sheptoon La-Pha, became the king of Bhutan and acquired the title of dharma raja.
 Bhutan probably became a distinct political entity about this period.
 La-Pha was succeeded by Doopgein Sheptoon, who consolidated Bhutan’s administrative organization through the appointment of regional penlops (governors of territories) and jungpens (governors of forts).
 Doopgein Sheptoon exercised both temporal and spiritual authority, but his successor confined himself to only the spiritual role and appointed a minister to exercise the temporal power.
 The minister became the temporal ruler and acquired the title of deb raja.
 This institution of two supreme authorities—a dharma raja for spiritual affairs and a deb raja for temporal matters—existed until the death of the last dharma raja in the early 20th century.
 Succession to the spiritual office of dharma raja was dependent on what was considered a verifiable reincarnation of the deceased dharma raja, and this person was often discovered among the children of the ruling families.
 When the last dharma raja died in the 1930s, no reincarnation was found, and the practice and the office ceased to exist.

-For much of the 19th century Bhutan was plagued by a series of civil wars as the governors of the various territories contended for power and influence.
+For much of the 19th century, Bhutan was plagued by a series of civil wars as the governors of the various territories contended for power and influence.
 The office of the deb raja, in theory filled by election by a council composed of penlops and jungpens, was in practice held by the strongest of the governors, usually either the penlop of Paro or the penlop of Tongsa.
 Similarly, the penlops, who were to be appointed by the deb raja, in practice fought their way into office.
 Throughout most of Bhutanese history a continuous series of skirmishes and intrigues took place throughout the land as superseded jungpens and penlops awaited an opportunity to return to power.

 In 1907, after the dharma raja had died and the deb raja had withdrawn into a life of contemplation, the then-strongest penlop, Ugyen Wangchuk of Tongsa, was “elected” by a council of lamas, abbots, councilors, and laymen to be the hereditary king (druk gyalpo) of Bhutan.
 The lamas continued to have strong spiritual influence.